Reception – Autumn Term

 Autumn Term in Reception Class

-I hope that you have had a fun filled and enjoyable summer.
+I hope that you have had a safe and enjoyable summer.
 At the beginning of this Autumn Term I would like to give a very warm welcome to Marlfields Reception Class.
 I look forward to getting to know your children, and building on their learning opportunities and experiences.

 During the next few months we are undoubtedly going to experience mixed weather and our fair share of unpleasant weather.
 It is most important that you remember to provide a waterproof jacket with a hood for your child so that they can make use of our wonderful outdoor areas in school.

 In Reception we learn through topics of interest to your child.
 We hand out postcards which you can fill in with your child, to send in any information relating to your child’s interests from which we can build our planned topics.

 Please don’t hesitate to speak to me if you have any concerns, questions, or celebrations regarding your child.